quicwg/base-drafts/draft-ietf-quic-recovery.md

 timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data if possible.

-Until the server has confirmed the path, it must not send more than 3 times the number of received bytes, as specified in the {{QUIC-TRANSPORT}}.
+Until the server has validated the client's address on the path, it must not send more than 3 times the number of received bytes, as specified in the {{QUIC-TRANSPORT}}.
 If not all unacknowledged CRYPTO data can be sent, then all CRYPTO data in Initial encryption should be retransmitted.
 If no bytes may be sent,